Undergraduate Students Taking Graduate Courses

 - The student did not apply credit for the course toward a bachelor's degree.
 Special exceptions may apply in certain schools, as described below.

-- If student pursues both a bachelor’s and master’s at Georgia Teach, and if both degrees are in the same discipline, she/he may apply up to six credit hours of graduate-level credit in the major discipline to satisfying the requirements for both degrees.
+- If student pursues both a bachelor’s and master’s at Georgia Tech, and if both degrees are in the same discipline, she/he may apply up to six credit hours of graduate-level credit in the major discipline to satisfying the requirements for both degrees.
 Because some master’s degree programs do not have any unique undergraduate counterpart program, and because some master’s programs are offered by several schools, the definition of “discipline” will be broadly interpreted in such cases.
 To qualify for this option, a student must complete the bachelor's degree with a cumulative grade-point average (GPA) of 3.5 or higher, and she/he must complete the master’s degree within a two-year period following the award date of the bachelor’s degree.

 Graduate Course Option